ladybug-tools/spider-2020/sandbox/spider-idf-viewer/README.md

 * You can rotate, zoom and pan the model by clicking or touching
 * Clicking on a surface allow you to display parametric data for the surface
+* Gallery menu allows you to load hundreds of demos

 ### [EnergyPlus]( https://energyplus.net/ )